DrLex0/print3D-mini-trash-can/README.md

 ### 2022/07/10: lid v3, added Blender source file
 The lid now has a bit of extra clearance to prevent it from scraping against the trash can while opening.
 Added lids without logo.

-### 2025/07/17: v4
+### 2025/07/19: v4
 Small tweak to the lid shape to make it slightly thicker and easier to print, and made the built-in supports thinner for easier removal.
 Flattened top rim of trashcan for cleaner print.
+Further increased tolerances on wider hole wheel.

 ## Tags